 Preference Assessment and Accommodation/Shared Decision Making

 Clients’ Experiences of Preference Accommodation

-The Centre for Social and psychological Transformation (CREST) is running a qualitative study, funded by the BPS Division of Counselling Psychology, to explore clients’ experiences of having their preferences in therapy elicited, discussed, and accommodated to.
-For further details contact Gina.DiMalta@Roehampton.ac.uk .
+The Centre for Social and Psychological Transformation (CREST), with international colleagues, has completed a qualitative study (funded by the BPS Division of Counselling Psychology) on clients’ experiences of having their preferences in therapy elicited, discussed, and accommodated.
+See publication here and a blog on the research here.

 Inventory of Preferences